 Peripheral ulcerative keratitis (PUK) is a potentially sight-threatening condition.
 The peripheral cornea has a predilection to be ulcerated in association with a variety of inflammatory disorders as a result of its anatomic position and especially the presence of blood vessels and lymphatic channels from the adjacent conjunctiva.
 PUK can be the result of local and systemic infectious disorders.
-Noninfectious causes of PUK include trauma, and neurologic, neoplastic, and autoimmune disorders such as rheumatoid arthritis, Wegener’s granulomatosis, relapsing polychondritis, systemic lupus erythematosus, and polyarteritis nodosa.
+Noninfectious causes of PUK include trauma, and neurologic, neoplastic, and autoimmune disorders such as rheumatoid arthritis, Granulomatosis with Polyangiitis (formerly called Wegener’s), relapsing polychondritis, systemic lupus erythematosus, and polyarteritis nodosa.
 PUK may be the presenting manifestation of life-threatening systemic vasculitis and therefore is an indication for immunosuppressive therapy, if such a disorder is present or discovered.
 Duke-Elder described marginal corneal ulcers in patients with systemic infection including bacillary dysentery in 1965.
 Since then, however, there have been no reported cases of PUK after bacterial gastroenteritis.
 We report a patient who developed PUK bilaterally after Salmonella gastroenteritis.

 CASE REPORT: In July 1996, a 78 year-old white man developed severe diarrhea; a culture confirmed Salmonella gastroenteritis.
 Fourteen days of therapy with ciprofloxacin resulted in resolution of the gastroenteritis, but as the latter was resolving, photophobia developed, followed by bilateral ocular pain and redness, and then by decreased vision.
 The patient’s ophthalmologist referred him to Dr. Foster for diagnosis and therapy, one month after the onset of the bilateral PUK that was worsening despite topical ciprofloxacin therapy.
 On examination of the patient, we found bilateral PUK, with diffuse peripheral corneal stromal edema and extreme (4+) conjunctival inflammation.
 The right eye was the more severely involved one.
 The patient’s visual acuities with correction were counting fingers at 2 feet OD and 20/100 OS.
 Slit lamp biomicroscopy revealed bilateral PUK, 360•, OD, extending 3 mm into the cornea, and 270•, OS, extending 2 mm into the cornea; the ulcers, OU, were ~80% corneal depth, with no epithelium over them.
 Peripheral corneal neovascularization into the bed of ulcers was present.
 The anterior chamber, irides, and lenses appeared normal, except for the presence of a posterior chamber lens implant, OS, placed in early 1995.
 The fundi could not be seen because of central striate keratopathy.
 The intraocular pressures were normal.
 Conjunctival resection, keratectomy, and cyanoacrylate application with soft contact lens fitting were performed for the right eye because of the extensive progression of the PUK in that eye.
 An immunologic investigation, including a complete blood count, chest radiograph, sinus radiograph, urinalysis, rheumatoid factor, antinuclear antibody, antineutrophil cytoplasmic antibody, hepatitis B antigen and antibody, hepatitis C (HCV) antibody, circulating immune complexes by C1Q and Raji cell assays were all negative.
 Erythrocyte sedimentation rate, C-reactive protein, and interleukin 2 receptor levels were mildly elevated.
 HLA typing was negative for HLA-B27.
 Histopathology of the resected conjunctiva revealed perivascular inflammatory cell infiltration and microangiopathy.
 The patient was treated postoperatively with topical 1% prednisolone acetate hourly while awake, as well as ofloxacin 4 times daily, and cyclopentolate 1% 3 times daily.
 The patient’s ocular inflammation gradually subsided, and the PUK slowly resolved in both eyes, with vision improving to 20/100 OD (primarily secondary to cataract) and 20/25 OS.